-Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge The importance of effective communication Different types of communication skills; Verbal communication Non-verbal communication Written communication Specialist communication Factors influencing positive communication; · Environmental factors · Interpersonal factors Barriers to communication Ways to overcome barriers to communication. • Adapt the environment • Remaining calm • Training staff Introduction of personal qualities.
-Understand the personal qualities that contribute to effective care; Patience Empathy Understanding Respect Willingness Cheerfulness Sense of humour Planning a one-to-one and group interaction. • Time • Environmental factors • Activity or topic of conversation • Skills to be used • Showing value and respect Carrying out the interactions.
-Types of behaviour that fail to values people · Inappropriate body language · Aggressive behaviour · Making service users wait for care.
-The importance of adapting communication to meet needs of individuals Key Assessments Part 1 assignment submitted for feedback Part 2 submitted for feedback Part 3 submitted for feedback Submitted for feedback.
+Autumn Term 1 Autumn Term 2 Spring Term 1 Spring Term 2 Summer Term 1 Summer Term 2 Skills and knowledge The importance of effective communication Different types of communication skills; Verbal communication Non-verbal communication Written communication Specialist communication Factors influencing positive communication; • Environmental factors • Interpersonal factors The rights of service users in health & social care settings: Health Care Social Care Protecting service users and service providers in H&S. Protecting service users and service providers in H&S. Planning a one-to-one and group interaction. • Time • Environmental factors • Activity or topic of conversation • Skills to be used • Showing value and respect Key Assessments Part 1 assignment submitted for feedback Part 2 submitted for feedback Part 3 submitted for feedback Submitted for feedback.
 Assignment submitted for feedback.
 Observations of both interactions- witness statements completed.
-Important literacy and numeracy developed Introducing new vocabula appropriate amount of tir d paragraph structuring.
-Rea ading and summarising text .
-Numeracy: Managing time e and calculating an Wider skills and enrichment Team working, listening to others and showing values and respect for others.
+Important literacy and numeracy developed Introducing new vocabulary, improving sentence and paragraph structuring.
+Reading and summarising text.
+Numeracy: Managing time and calculating an appropriate amount of time interaction will take.
+Wider skills and enrichment Team working, listening to others and showing values and respect for others.
 Could arrange placements during the school holiday at private day nurseries or care homes.
-How you can help your child at home i using a positive tone, days ally related to Health and S out or trips and encouragin focial Care ng students to communicat e with adults or children.
-Re eading newspapers and
+How you can help your child at home - f using a positive tone, days ally related to Health and S s out or trips and encouragi Social Care ng students to communicat e with adults or children.
+R eading newspapers and economic, social and military developments of the 20th century are explored using rigorous analysis of historical information which prepares students well for the remainder of the GCSE course.